xflows/clowdflows-text-embeddings/README.md

 # ClowdFlows with text embeddings widgets

 This repository contains a docker compose configuration for a local Clowdflows installation with text embeddings widgets pre-installed.
+Data mining and relational data mining widgets are also pre-installed.

 To run it, docker and docker-compose must be installed on your system.